minagawah/express-react-svelte-webcomponent/README.md

-As we enter 2020, many of us deal with monolithic frontends, and our professional hunch tells us that we need more flexibility as to make changes to hundreds of components everyday.
+As we enter 2020, many of us deal with monolithic frontends, and our professional hunch tells us something must be done for all the pains and sacrifices made whenever make changes to hundreds of components.
+We want to casually make changes to the websites without caring too much about the risks to other components.
 So, it was quite natural for web dev communities to observe last year the growing trends of ***"micro frontends"*** as to satisfy the mentioned urge.